 BEACH – lawn area between Mason and Randolph halls frequented by Frisbee players and sunbathers.

 BELLTOWER – Common meeting place on campus, located at end of Double Drive

 BLUE LIGHTS – emergency lights located on campus with phones that are directly connected to UMW Police.

-CANVAS – online course management system that provides course information such as notes, grades, assignments, and class announcements.
+CANVAS – an online course management system that provides course information such as notes, grades, assignments, and class announcements.
 Use varies by professor.
-May be accessed through myUMW or through the Quick Links at the top of the UMW home page.
+It may be accessed through myUMW or through the Quick Links at the top of the UMW home page.

 CENTRAL PARK – 310-acre shopping area located west of campus on Route 3, with more than 100 stores (Kohl’s, Target, Wegmans, Walmart, Old Navy, etc.) and many national chain restaurants.

-CLASS COUNCIL – organization charged with maintaining UMW traditions.
+CLASS COUNCIL – the organization charged with maintaining UMW traditions.